iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 In addition, we noticed that even the most sophisticated method proposed, *λ-equitune*, inspects each feature map individually when calculating the weight, disregarding a significant source of information.
-Given the enormous success of the Transformer architecture (Vaswani et al. (2017)) in almost all areas of deep learning in recent years (Bommasani et al. (2021)), we hypothesized that using an Attention layer instead might provide more flexibility and thus better performance.
+Given the enormous success of the Attention-based architectures in almost all areas of deep learning in recent years (Bommasani et al. (2021)), we hypothesized that using an Attention layer instead might provide better performance.
 This motivated us to create an extension of the original methods called *equiattention*.

 The rest of the blog post will be structured accordingly to provide a summary of our methodologies and results: